Expert AP Physics Tutors: Join AP Physics Online Tutoring program for AP Physics 1 & 2 Help

 AP Physics provides students with an understanding of the principles of Physics while strengthening their foundation.
 The AP Physics course is divided into two distinct parts with a year’s prep time needed for most students.
 The time is essential for students to get answers to all their questions related to Science and learn the subject.
 Initially known as Physics B, it has been replaced with AP Physics 1 and AP Physics 2.

 AP Physics 1 includes the Physics curriculum taught in the first semester of College.
-The course is Algebra based and includes mechanics, power, work & energy.
-Students are also introduced to electrical circuits in course of the year.
-They learn Physics in the classroom and by hands on activities to develop a better understanding of theories.
+The course is Algebra-based and includes mechanics, power, work & energy.
+Students are also introduced to electrical circuits in the course of the year.
+They learn Physics in the classroom and through hands-on activities to develop a better understanding of theories.

 AP Physics 2 is similar to the College course taught in the second semester.
 It is also Algebra-based and helps students to learn about electricity and magnetism; thermodynamics; fluid mechanics and atomic & nuclear physics.

 You can go on to AP Physics 2 after successfully taking the AP Physics exam or right after finishing the Physics 1 course.
 You can also choose to take AP Physics 2 directly after an equivalent introductory course in Physics.
-Learn with a LIVE Online tutor to make course work easier.
+Learn with a LIVE Online tutor to make the course work easier.
 You will also learn to master the nuances of Pre-calculus by studying with qualified and experienced Physics tutors online.